django/deps/draft/0005-rethinking-middleware.rst

 Acknowledgment
 ==============

-The proposed API in this DEP is modelled on Pyramid's `Tween`_ concept (the author and implementor of this DEP developed a very similar idea independently at a Django sprint before reading about Tweens).
+The proposed API in this DEP is modelled on Pyramid's `Tween`_ concept.
+The author and implementor of this DEP developed a very similar idea independently at a Django sprint before reading about Tweens.

 .. _Tween: http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/hooks.html#registering-tweens